thehmfpk/saanscare/README.md

 ---

-## 🌍 About the Project
+## About the Project

 Lahore regularly ranks among the world's most polluted cities, especially during winter smog season (November–February).
-Public AQI numbers exist, but a raw number doesn't tell a parent whether it's safe for their child to play outside today — and it doesn't give a health department a way to see *where* pollution-driven health burden is actually concentrated.
+Public AQI numbers exist, but a raw number doesn't tell a parent whether it's safe for their child to play outside today, and it doesn't give a health department a way to see *where* pollution-driven health burden is actually concentrated.

 **SaansCare** closes that gap.
-It's not just an AQI viewer — it's a role-based platform that turns two years of air-quality history into personalized health guidance for residents, city-wide risk visibility for government officials, and full platform control for administrators, all running against a real, live MySQL database.
+It's not just an AQI viewer, it's a role-based platform that turns two years of air-quality history into personalized health guidance for residents, city-wide risk visibility for government officials, and full platform control for administrators, all running against a real, live MySQL database.

-## 🎯 Problem Statement
+## Problem Statement

 Built for **Smart City Hackathon Lahore 2026** (organized by Code for Pakistan and Civic Innovation Lab, in collaboration with Lahore Garrison University) under the **Clean City** theme: